 I ran into this guy with the most adorable dog!

 This carrier was the first I had seen, and I had wondered why there weren't that many dogs, after this encounter I did see a few other folks carry their dogs around like this (maybe I hadn't noticed because I thought they were babies?) and I found signs later in other temples saying it was mandatory to have your dog in one of these carriers if you wanted to bring them into the parks and temples!

 And the adorable store Dot Dot (mentioned in my Kyoto Geisha post) where I bought a scarf and wallet with…you guessed it…dots!
-Bottom line is the neighborhood has a ton great boutiques, restaurants and sites to see.
+The bottom line is the neighborhood has a ton of great boutiques, restaurants, and sites to see.